panditanvita/MovieBot-aka-Chappie/README.md

 ***
 ###Design:

-idea of an 'expert system' with a knowledge base and logical rule-set. keeps track of state and can respond to certain movie-related inputs
+idea of an 'expert system' with a knowledge base and logical rule-set.

+keeps track of state in a State object and can respond to certain movie-related inputs

+State object has a question and option.
+Question corresponds to the attribute the bot is expecting to here about, and is used in the tagging functions, to favor entities which are indicated by the question.
+For example - if question is 1, then the tagging functions try harder to find a valid movie title.
+If the bot response involves multiple options, we want to make it easier for the customer to choose a specific one.
+Option field keeps track of given options, if the bot gave a list of valid theatres or movies, for example.

 ###Knowledge : scraping and parsing information from the internet/stored files